Cosmo-Tech/sonarqube-scanner/README.md

   export BITBUCKET_TOKEN_REPOSITORY_NAME=username:token
   ```

   Note: The token format should be `username:token` for Bitbucket Server authentication.
+If the user name contains special characters then you should URL-encode it, e.g. `first.last@company.com:token` should become `first.last%40company.com:token`

 ## Installation and Setup